aporkolab/ObsequiNG/CONTRIBUTING.md

-# 🤝 Contributing to Cadentis
+# 🤝 Contributing to ObsequiNG

-Welcome to the Cadentis project!
+Welcome to the ObsequiNG project!
 We're excited to have you contribute to our enterprise-grade Angular application.
 This document provides comprehensive guidelines for contributing to the project.

 ## 📋 Table of Contents